 The compelling emails will fool the recipient into clicking links or attachments.
 It may claim to be an urgent email from someone famous or something similar.
 It will establish a connection between the hacker and the company system.
 They bypass the usual VPN and antivirus set by the company by appealing directly to the employees.

-The cybercriminals can now access much information.
-They can even broadcast attacks to the organizations' customers through its network.
+Cybercriminals can now access much information.
+They can even broadcast attacks to the organization’s customers through its network.

 Spear Phishing Vs Phishing

 Phishing and spear phishing are both online attacks.
 Typically, it is common to spot phishing attacks through emails.
-But, some are in social media, messaging apps, and even posing as a real website.
+But, some are on social media, messaging apps, and even posing as real websites.
 However, the purpose and methods between the two are entirely different.

 On the other hand, spear phishing is a specialized phishing attack on an individual or organization.
 Cybercriminals customize spear phishing attacks against a specific victim.

 Hackers will pretend to be sources or people familiar to their victims.
 They may use the names, letterheads, signatures, addresses, and other usual information to appear legitimate.
 Spear phishing aims to collect as much information from the individual or organization before launching a much strong attack.
 It is more difficult to spot a spear phishing attack because of its highly specific methods.

 |Spear Phishing targets people with valuable information like corporate accountants, IT executive,s, etc.||Whaling targets high-profile individuals like corporate executives, politicians, celebrities, etc.|

 Spear phishing and whaling are quite similar.
 The only difference is their targets.
 Spear phishing often targets people who have access to valuable, often internal, information.
 Whaling targets high-profile individuals.
 Examples are corporate executives, politicians, and even celebrities.